Conference Planning Resources

 Activity Planning Assistance

 The thought of planning a conference in the midst of all your other responsibilities can certainly seem daunting.
 But if you want AMA PRA Category 1 Credit TM awarded, the Division of Continuing Medical Education is here to assist you.
 Contact us from the very start so we can provide the most planning assistance, provide materials to guide you through the credit award process, and respond to all of your questions.

 Applications are not available on line as discussion must first occur to determine the appropriate classification for your activity.
 After determination has been made, we will supply you with the appropriate credit application and materials via e-mail for your review and completion.
-The initial step is to contact Eileen Hall at 216-5317 or firstname.lastname@example.org to discuss your activity plans and obtain materials.
+The initial step is to contact Karen Bertucci at 216-3809 or firstname.lastname@example.org to discuss your activity plans and obtain materials.

-A single (one-time) educational activity is focused on a single topic or discipline within a defined time period and location.
+A single (one-time) live educational activity is focused on a single topic or discipline within a defined time period and location.
 The learner participates in the educational activity in person.
 If the activity is more than one day in duration, the actual audience attending must remain the same for each session.
 The target audience is both internal (Loyola) and external (local, regional, national) healthcare professionals, staff and students.